From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “It’s not-” Darwin reflexively replies but before he can finish, the waiter sashays off to other tables.
 He smiles at his guest who has that look all men know means he has some explaining to do.
 “It’s a remembrance dinner,” he clarifies.
 “Speaking of that, and sorry for saying it, but it’s just weird you guys don’t talk to each other for six years just because you didn’t want to move to New York to manage his new gallery.”

 “Vincent and I would draw down like that sometimes, but it was always one-and-done then everything was forgotten.
-I know the boxing ring you’re talking about though, I kind of am somewhere in that spectrum with Ilene right now, I know I haven’t said anything, but our relationship’s been somewhat strained lately and-”
+I know the boxing ring you’re talking about though; I’m kind of somewhere in that spectrum with Ilene right now.
+I haven’t said anything, but our relationship’s been somewhat strained lately and-”

 “Pardon the interruption.”
-The waiter says on his sudden return, “but quick question on the shredded beef burrito, do you want the red and green chili separate, on the side, or spread all over in a random mix?”
+The waiter has once again returned.
+“Quick question on the shredded beef burrito, do you want the red and green separate, on the side, or spread all over in a random mix?”

 “Smothered,” Darwin abruptly answers for his guest.
 “Green on red, poured but not stirred.”

 “Very good sir,” the waiter confirms.
-“Forgive the intrusion and enjoy your appetizer.”
+“I’ll inform the chef.
+Once again, forgive the intrusion and enjoy your appetizer.”
 With that the waiter vanishes into the same mystical portal from which he instantly appeared.

-With the quintessential food confusion cleared up, Darwin’s no longer interested in looking under the hood of his life so diverts to Anna’s.
+With their chili confusion cleared up, Darwin’s no longer interested in looking under the hood of his life so reverts to Anna’s.
 “Are you going back to work in his gallery now that you’ve reconciled?”

 Anna waits for Darwin to finish topping off her wine.
 She holds the long thin stem between her hands, slowing rotating the glass but not taking a drink.
-“He wants me to,” she solemnly begins, “but I’m happy at my other gallery and I’ve only been there a few months so it’s not like I can up and quit.
-He accuses me of working for his competition, says it’s humiliating but I don’t see it like that; the Taos art community is highly interdependent and there needs to be a certain number of galleries to be relevant and since each artist has their own voice and style that either connects or doesn’t with patrons there really isn’t any competition.”
-She considers her position further while enjoying a small sip of wine.
-“We’ve never really been on the same page when it comes to that; I worry he’s painting me into a corner.
+“He wants me to, but I’m happy at my other gallery and I’ve only been there a few months so it’s not like I can up and quit.
+He accuses me of working for his competition, says it’s humiliating but I don’t see it like that.
+The Taos art community is highly interdependent and there needs to be a certain number of galleries to be relevant.
+Since each artist has their own voice and style that either connects or doesn’t with patrons there really isn’t any competition.”
+She considers her position while enjoying a small sip of wine.
+“We’ve never really been on the same page when it comes to that.
+I worry he’s painting me into a corner.
 On the one hand, I really like that things between us are better but better shouldn’t come with strings attached and with him, strings are always attached.”

-Darwin gives Anna space to finish her thought by methodically dipping a tortilla chip in their shared bowl of guacamole and adding a few extra shakes of salt onto the combo.
+Darwin gives Anna space to finish her thought by methodically dipping a tortilla chip into their shared bowl of guacamole and adding a few extra shakes of salt onto the combo.
 When Anna doesn’t have anything more to add, Darwin decides it’s on him to keep the conversation going.
-“Relationships are hard,” he says taking another tortilla chip and repeating his preparation process.
-“I guess because we’re all wired weird; well maybe not all of us, you’re not but I definitely am.
+“Relationships are hard.”
+He takes another tortilla chip and repeats his guacamole plus salt ceremony.
+“I guess because we’re all wired weird.
+Maybe not all of us.
+You’re not but I definitely am.
 At least how I interact with world is.”

-Anna reaches across the table to gently place her hand on Darwin’s, “We’ve known each other a long time dear,” she softly states.
-“You’re no more or less unique than any of us; I’ll concede your special brand of uniqueness is an acquired taste but you’re not out of bounds.”
-She smiles warmly while looking Darwin in the eyes, “You’ve been dancing around something you want to tell me all evening, why don’t we agree the context has been set so, we can proceed to content.”
+Anna reaches across the table to gently place her hand on Darwin’s.
+“We’ve known each other a long time dear,” she softly states.
+“You’re no more or less unique than any of us.
+I’ll concede your special brand of uniqueness is an acquired taste but you’re not out of bounds.”
+She smiles warmly while looking Darwin in the eyes.
+“You’ve been dancing around something you want to tell me all evening, why don’t we agree context has been set so, we can proceed to content.”

-Darwin finishes his current guacamole chip and washes it down with wine.
+Darwin finishes his current guacamole and salt combo and washes it down with wine.
 “The thing is-”

-“Alright guys,” the waiter announces setting a large round tray of food on a folding stand the busboy sets up beside their table.
-He begins offloading the tray’s contents.
-“One carne adovada, extra red chili for Señor, one shredded beef burrito Christmas for the lovely Senorita, one warm flour tortilla, and three sopapillas.
+“Alright guys,” the waiter announces.
+He sets a large round tray of food on a folding stand the busboy sets up beside their table and begins offloading the contents.
+“One carne adovada, extra red chili for Señor.
+One shredded beef burrito Christmas for the lovely Senorita.
+One warm flour tortilla and three sopapillas.
 Is there anything else for you folks?”

 “Right away Señor.”